Home » Blog » Zucchini Parmesan Frittata

 Instructions

-• Whisk eggs in a medium bowl, season with salt, pepper and oregano and set aside.
+• Whisk eggs in a medium bowl with the salt, pepper and fresh parsley.
+Set aside.

 *A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.